 If you have been told it can’t be sanded by someone else, it’s well worth it to get a second opinion.
 Sanding and refinishing is much cheaper than a full floor replacement.
 We’re experts at restoring these type of floors.
-When we come out to provide a quote, we’ll test the thickness of your floor and let you know if they can be restored or not.
+When we arrange a quote, we’ll discuss testing the thickness of your floor to let you know if they can be restored or not.

 - How many days does a standard sanding and refinishing project take?